karel-brinda/rnftools/docs/tutorial/02_simulation.rst

 More samples
 ------------

-We can also simulted multiple samples using a single `Snakemake`.
+We can also simulated multiple samples using a single `Snakemake`.

 .. literalinclude:: ../../examples/01_tutorial/02_simulation/05_more_samples/Snakefile
 	:language: python